 As a result of our public consultations that we have undertaken since 2013, the general view is that working age claimants should pay more towards their Council Tax, rather than cutting Council services.
-The Council Tax Support Scheme from 1 April 2017 will incorporate some amendments to include a reduction in the number of weeks a claimant can request a claim to be backdated along with allowances reflecting those as outlined in Government Regulations.
+The Council Tax Support Scheme from 1 April 2018 will incorporate some amendments to reflect allowances as outlined in Government Regulations for Housing Benefit.

 If you are of pension credit age, a working-age war pensioner or are severely disabled you will continue to receive the same level of support as previously.
 However, if you are of working age and have a non dependant living in your household, you may have to pay more Council Tax.